inferno-ml/inferno/docs/examples/ibvi/regression/regression.md

-# Classification on Two Moons Toy Data
+# Regression on Toy Data

-This toy example shows how to train a variational neural network for binary classification on the two moons dataset using *implicit* regularization via SGD initialized to the prior, as described in [this paper](https://arxiv.org/abs/2505.20235).
-This approach avoids the computational cost of explicit regularization for non-trivial variational families and preserves beneficial inductive biases.
+This toy example shows how to train a variational neural network via *implicit* regularization via SGD initialized to the prior as described in [this paper](https://arxiv.org/abs/2505.20235).
+This avoids the computational cost of regularization which for non-trivial variational families is often significant and preserves beneficial inductive biases.

 You can run this example yourself via the corresponding [standalone script](run.py).

 ## Data

-We begin by generating synthetic training and test data based on the two moons classification technique.
+We begin by generating some synthetic training and test data.

 <figure markdown="1">
 ![Data](plots/data.svg)